-Every time a player sustains a head injury during a game, they could be at risk of a more serious brain injury.
-If concussion is not correctly diagnosed and treated then more serious complications can occur, even days or weeks after injury.
-Here we explain what to do if a head injury is sustained or suspected during a match or competition.
+Every time a player sustains a head injury they may be at risk of more serious brain injury.
+If concussion is not correctly diagnosed and treated, more serious complications can occur.
+Here we explain first aid for concussion and how to treat a suspected head injury or concussion during a match.

-It is not always possible to carry out a full assessment at the time of injury.
-The player may be confused and difficult to examine.
+First aid for concussion is to remove the player from the field of play and carry out an assessment.
+It is not always possible to carry out a full assessment at the time.
+Players are often confused and difficult to examine.

+You must treat any play you suspect had a blow to the head as if they have concussion.
 This means stopping physical activity immediately and, if safe to do so, removing them immediately from the field of play.
-A more serious structural brain injury may be suspected if:

-- There has been a high-speed impact or trauma to the head or if the head makes contact with a hard surface or body part such as the knee.
+- If the head makes contact with a hard surface or body part such as the knee

 - Symptoms worsen over a short period of time, e.g. nausea or headaches.

-- The focal neurological deficit is detected by the doctor when examining the patient.
-This means that the brain is not functioning normally and this may affect sensation or muscular movements anywhere in the body.
+A focal neurological deficit means that the brain does not function normally.
+As a result, and this may affect sensation or muscular movements anywhere in the body.
 It can also refer to memory loss and emotional changes.

 Immediate first aid for Concussion

-The priorities when approaching an injury are based on the principles of DR ABC but this assessment should only be carried out by a person who has completed an Emergency Aid training course.
+The priorities when managing a suspected concussion injury pitchside are based on the principles of DR ABC.
+Only carry out this assessment if you have completed an Emergency Aid training course.

 DR ABC stands for:

-- D for danger.
-Ensure the player and any staff assisting are not in further danger for example from any gameplay still occurring.
+Ensure the player and any staff assisting are not in further danger for example from any gameplay still occurring

-- A is for Airway.
-Remove any objects such as mouth guards from the mouth and ensure the airway is clear and in the optimized position.
+Remove any objects such as mouth guards from the mouth and ensure the airway is clear and in the optimized position

-- B is for breathing.
-Ensure the patient is able to breathe sufficiently.
+Ensure the patient is able to breathe sufficiently

-- C is for Circulation.
-This can be assessed by feeling for a pulse, however, If the patient is not breathing normally or not at all, then CPR must start immediately.
+Assess by feeling for a pulse, but if the patient is not breathing normally or not at all, then start CPR immediately

-Once the above stages have been assessed, then the next priority is to remove the player from the field, but first checking for any neck or spinal cord injury.
-This may appear as tenderness in the neck, deformity, change in sensation in the arms or legs or if the patient complains of neck pain.
-If this is suspected then they should not be moved until they have been immobilized in a brace.
-If the patient loses consciousness at any stage during or after the impact, then a neck injury should always be suspected until it can be discounted.
+Once you have assessed these stages, the next priority is to remove the player from the field.
+But first check for neck or spinal cord injury.
+This may appear as tenderness in the neck, deformity, change in sensation in the arms or legs, or if the patient complains of neck pain.

-Doctors will use the SCAT5 assessment tool or concussion and once a concussion has been fully assessed, then the patient will be continually monitored right up until full recovery (see treatment and return to play).
+Doctors use the SCAT5 assessment tool for concussion.
+Once a concussion is fully assessed, then the patient is continually monitored right up until full recovery (see treatment and return to play).